ChainAgnostic/CAIPs/CAIPs/caip-271.md

 The standard has been designed with modularity and solution-agnosticism, to maximize flexibility and reusability:

 - Data elements are independent from each other, allowing for the use of only a subset of it,
-- The data framework is agnostic to any specific trust computer, enabling any trust score computation logic,
+- The data framework is agnostic to any trust value computation logic,
 - Flexible data ranges leveraging floats type facilitating the creation of tailored user experiences,
 - Data structures has been designed to be agnostic, enabling the reusability of the data across different use-cases.